ROCm/HIP/CONTRIBUTING.md

 See [tests/README.md](README.md) for more information.

 ## Development Flow
-The Unit testing environment automatically rebuilds libhip_hcc.a and the tests when a change it made to the HIP source, and this is a great place to develop new features alongside the associated test.
+It is recommended that developers set the flag HIP_BUILD_LOCAL=1 so that the unit testing environment automatically rebuilds libhip_hcc.a and the tests when a change it made to the HIP source.
+Directed tests provide a great place to develop new features alongside the associated test.

 For applications and benchmarks outside the directed test environment, developments should use a two-step development flow:
 - #1.
 Compile, link, and install HCC.
 See [Installation](README.md#Installation) notes.